Chilavert secures big win from the spot deep in injury time

 With Paraguay failing to score in either of their final four Copa América matches, the tournament looked to have been deemed a failure by their FA, and so they opted to fire Eduardo Luján Manera, despite their advance past the first group stage, and reinstall former national team manager Cayetano Ré.
 The latter’s appointment had happened only days prior to their opening qualifier; it was hardly ideal.
-Still, considering his two years stint which had culminated in 1986 World Cup participation, one could claim that few knew better than the 51 year old what was demanded in this position.
+Still, considering his two years stint which had culminated in 1986 World Cup participation, one could claim that few knew better than the 51 year old what was demanded for this position.
 His most recent managerial task had been in Spain with Real Betis, though he’d been relieved of his duties in the penultimate month of the 1988/89 season, with the club ultimately suffering relegation from the top flight.

-Manera had brought along a 21 man strong squad to Brazil for the continental championships.
+Manera had brought along a 20 man strong squad to Brazil for the continental championships.
 With today’s matchday squad counting 16 members, it had meant that at least five players needed to be axed from the recently held Copa.
 In comparing the tournament squad with today’s matchday squad, one realizes that only 11 of the travelling contingent the previous month were still present.
-This meant that no less than ten players had been culled.
-Judging by some of the performers who had arrived to the squad, Paraguay were in fact looking stronger for this match than they had at the Copa.
+This meant that no less than nine players had been culled.
+Judging by some of the performers who had arrived to the squad, Paraguay were looking stronger for this match than they had at the Copa.

 The five players who were brought in who had not participated in Brazil were: 24 year old goalkeeper José Luis Chilavert (a possible debutant), midfielders Jorge Nunes, Javier Ferreira and former South American ‘Player of the Year’ Julio César Romero (dubbed ‘Romerito’), as well as forward Ramón Hicks.
 The most notable absentee appeared to be experienced central midfielder Adolfino Cañete.
 The 32 year old of Argentinian club Córdoba had played every minute of each of their four matches in the 1986 World Cup.
-He had also been a regular starter in the Copa América, only missing from their final first group stage game, where there had been wholesale changes due to the fact that they were already through, as well as their final second stage group game, the 0-0 draw with Argentina.
+He had also been a regular starter in the Copa América, only missing from their final first group stage game, where there had been wholesale changes due to the fact that they were already through, as well as their final second group stage game, the 0-0 draw with Argentina.
 Another player missing from their Copa América campaign was attacking left-back Justo Jacquet.

 As for Olimpia, they had only two players in the squad, a fact which was perhaps a little odd considering that they had reached the Copa Libertadores final back in May.
 There they had lost on penalty shoot-out against their Colombian opponents Nacional of Medellín, who had no less than seven players in their squad of 16.
 Olimpia’s other participant in addition to Neffa was holding midfielder Jorge Guasch, who had also been a part of their 1986 squad in Mexico.

-Paraguay had been spotted in a 3-4-3 formation during the 1986 World Cup, and likewise under his successor Manera during the Copa América.
-With Ré back in charge, would he line his charges up thus once again?
+Paraguay had been spotted in a 4-3-3 formation during the 1986 World Cup, and likewise under his successor Manera during the Copa América.
+With Ré back in charge, this seemed unlikely to change.